Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Numerical results

 In this test case, the low-fidelity model chosen is the response surface trained on the active latent variables obtained with the NLL method: instead of prolonging along the orthogonal directions the one-dimensional regression built on the active subspace, a GPR is trained on the deformed high-fidelity inputs $\{g_{\text{NLL}}(\mathbf{x}^{H}_i)\}_{i=1}^{N_{H}}\subset\Tilde{\mathcal{X}}$.
 We remark that the map $g_{\text{NLL}}$ does not preserve in general convexity of the domain $\mathcal{X}$ or orthogonality of the boundaries.
 Nonetheless, this is not problematic for this application since we are not interested in backmapping the active latent variables from $\Tilde{\mathcal{X}}$ to $\mathcal{X}$, but only in forwarding the inputs from $\mathcal{X}$ to $\Tilde{\mathcal{X}}$ and than evaluating the predictions with the GPR.

-The RevNet employed has $10$ layers.
+The employed RevNet has $10$ layers.
 It was trained for $20000$ epochs on a dataset of $76$ training samples and $25$ test samples, with ADAM stochastic optimization method~\cite{kingma2017adam}, with an initial learning rate of $0.03$.
 The high-fidelity samples were obtained with LHS method.
 The architecture is implemented in PyTorch~\cite{NEURIPS2019_9015} inside the ATHENA~\cite{romor2020athena} Python package.
 We perform a study on the number of additional LF samples, distributed uniformly on the domain, from $100$ to $400$ with a step of $50$.
-The results are shown in Figure~\ref{fig:multifidelity_jetta6}.
+The results are shown in Figure~\ref{fig:r2_scores_jetta6}.

 The maximization of the log-likelihood is performed with $10$ restarts for the HF and LF models, and $100$ restarts for the MF model, all inside GPy optimization algorithm.
 All training procedures are moreover restarted $10$ times, testing the stability of the optimization process for each fidelity model.
-This is done in order to show, in Figure~\ref{fig:multifidelity_jetta6}, that the MF training presents some small instabilities with respect to the HF and LF training, as expected.
+This is done in order to show, in Figure~\ref{fig:r2_scores_jetta6} with blue lines, that the MF training presents some small instabilities with respect to the HF and LF training, as expected.
 The LF and HF models are designed over the same HF inputs-outputs datasets, so they are not influenced by the additional LF samples.